 - Wash hands after touching or feeding your pet.

 - Wash hands after visiting public places eg. public transport/shopping centres/gyms.

 - Dry hands with a paper towel in public bathrooms.

 - At home wash hand towels frequently, sick people should have their own towels and should be isolated to one area of the residence.

 - Disinfect frequently touched surfaces.

 - Reduce close physical contact with anyone who is unwell.

 - Avoid touching your face especially if you have not washed your hands recently.

-If you are unwell please stay at home and self- isolate to help keep everybody safe.
+If you are unwell please get tested, stay at home and self- isolate to help keep everybody safe.